 ISUFM also partners with the State Hospital South (SHS) in Blackfoot, ID to provide a more diverse training experience in an inpatient psychiatric setting.
 Interns will learn the forensic aspects as well as provide group therapy and conduct comprehensive psychological assessments in an interdisciplinary environment.
 Hence, interns completing this internship will be prepared to work in outpatient as well as inpatient integrative settings.

-SHS is a State of Idaho Department of Health and Welfare (DHW) adult and adolescent inpatient psychiatric facility located in Blackfoot, a rural community just 25 miles from Pocatello.
+SHS is a State of Idaho Department of Health and Welfare (DHW) adult inpatient psychiatric facility located in Blackfoot, a rural community just 25 miles from Pocatello.
 The facility is fully accredited by the Joint Commission, certified by the Health Care Finance Administration (HCFA), and licensed by the State Hospital Licensing Agency.
-SHS is a 136-bed inpatient psychiatric facility providing assessment, diagnosis, treatment and psychosocial rehabilitation services to mentally ill members of Idaho communities whose care could not be appropriately provided in a less restrictive setting.
-Individuals served by SHS range in age from 12 years through adulthood and meet legal and departmental criteria for hospitalization.
+SHS is licensed to serve 110 patients in its patient treatment facility and 42 residents in its skilled nursing home providing assessment, diagnosis, treatment and psychosocial rehabilitation services to mentally ill members of Idaho communities whose care could not be appropriately provided in a less restrictive setting.
+Individuals served by SHS range in age from 18 years through adulthood and meet legal and departmental criteria for hospitalization.

 While at ISUFM, interns will have the opportunity to gain clinical experience while interacting closely with other disciplines.
 ISUFM provides a strong clinical training environment and is dedicated to supporting trainees’ educational experience in the highest manner.
 Interns completing this internship will be well-rounded in generalist psychological practice including psychotherapy for individuals, couples, families, as well as providing consultations to residents and physicians concerning the psychological dimensions of their patients.
 Services may also include warm handoffs/crisis visits.
 Training may also be shaped, to some degree, to suit the particular interests of a given intern.
 Our patient population runs the gamut from newborns to the elderly although psychological services are primarily geared towards teens and adults.
-We see a wide range of affective disorders, anxiety disorders, somatoform disorders, personality disorders, substance use disorders, dementia, LGBTQIA+ as well as behavioral management of diabetes, hypertension, weight loss, chronic pain management, etc. As a department of the university, we also perform a wide range of assessments for student health including assessments of ADHD and learning disorders.
+We see a wide range of affective disorders, anxiety disorders, somatoform disorders, personality disorders, substance use disorders, dementia, as well as behavioral management of diabetes, hypertension, weight loss, chronic pain management, etc. Interns will also be trained in providing culturally competent support for clientele adjusting to acculturative stress, minority status stress and other related LGBTQIA+ factors.
+As a department of the university, we also perform a wide range of assessments for student health including assessments of ADHD and learning disorders.
 In addition to developing competencies in psychological assessment and clinical interventions with a very diverse panel of patients, interns at ISUFM will have the opportunity to consult to a collegial and innovative interdisciplinary health care team in a primary care model of treatment as well as the HIV/HepC team.

 While at Idaho State University Family Medicine (ISUFM) interns will be expected to: